 When a regular employee's position has been y-rated, the employee will remain at the same rate of pay until the salary range increases enough to include that rate.
-At that time, the employee shall be placed in the first step that does not provide for a decrease.
-No COLA or step increase will be awarded during this period.
+At that time, the employee shall be placed at the equivalent rate of pay in the first stepnew range that does not provide forresult in a decrease.
+No COLACost-of-Living Adjustment or step increase will be awarded during this period.